Fourier transforms and iterated function systems: Higher dimensions

 The methods behind Theorem \ref{thm:Demeter} rely on the notion of \textit{decoupling} that exploits the non-linear nature of the graph function $\Gamma$.
 It would be interesting to try to link the methods of decoupling to the study of more general non-linear $C^{1+\alpha}$ IFSs.

 Parallel to the study of Fourier decay of stationary measures for IFSs, there has also been activity in the community of quantum chaos to try to study \textit{Fractal Uncertainty Principles} in $\R^d$ \cite{Dyatlov,DJ,BD2}.
-As in $\R$ we discussed earlier, two sets $X,Y \subset \R^d$ are said to satisfy the Fractal Uncertainty Principle with exponent $\beta > 0$ if for all $0 < h < 1$, whenever $f \in L^2(\R^d)$ satisfies $\supp \widehat{f} \subset h^{-1} Y(h)$, then $\|f\1_{X(h)}\|_2 \lesssim h^{\beta}$.
+Analogously as with defined in $\R$ in the earlier section, two sets $X,Y \subset \R^d$ are said to satisfy the \textit{Fractal Uncertainty Principle} (FUP) with exponent $\beta > 0$ if for all $0 < h < 1$, whenever $f \in L^2(\R^d)$ satisfies $\supp \widehat{f} \subset \{h^{-1} y : \mathrm{dist}(y,Y) \leq h\}$, then

 If $X = \R \times \{0\}$ and $Y = \{0\} \times \R$, then FUP does not hold for these sets in $\R^2$, which is a similar obstruction as for the decay of Fourier transform of measures in $\R^2$.
 Thus there seems to be very similar obstructions to proving FUP in $\R^d$ as with getting polynomial Fourier decay for stationary measures.
 Moreover, polynomial Fourier decay can be used to prove Fractal Uncertainty Principle for the supports of the measures in some regimes \cite{BakerSahlsten}.

-Adapting Dolgopyat's method, Backus, Leng and Tao \cite{BLT} proved FUP for Ahlfors-David regular subsets that are \textit{non-orthogonal with respect to the dot product} \cite[Definition 1.2]{BLT} meaning roughly that $X,Y$ are not contained in submanifolds that have orthogonal tangent lines.
+Adapting Dolgopyat's method, Backus, Leng and Tao \cite{BLT} in 2023 proved FUP for Ahlfors-David regular subsets that are \textit{non-orthogonal with respect to the dot product} \cite[Definition 1.2]{BLT} meaning roughly that $X,Y$ are not contained in submanifolds that have orthogonal tangent lines.

 \begin{theorem} If $X,Y \subset \R^d$ are Ahlfors-David regular sets with dimensions $\delta_X$ and $\delta_Y$ respectively, which are non-orthogonal with respect to the dot product, then $X$ and $Y$ satisfy the FUP with exponent $\beta = \frac{d}{2} - \frac{\delta_X+\delta_Y}{2} + \alpha$ for some $\alpha > 0$. \end{theorem}